 Test administrators should report possible breaches of test security (e.g., secure test content that has been photographed, copied, or otherwise recorded) to the school assessment coordinator immediately.
 If a security breach is identified, the school assessment coordinator must contact the district assessment coordinator, and the district assessment coordinator should contact the Bureau of K-12 Student Assessment immediately to discuss a plan of action.
 This action may include the involvement of local law enforcement personnel.
-For all security breaches, a written report must be submitted as indicated below.
+For all security breaches, a written report must be submitted as indicated below and on the following page.